 - UV laser 349 nm solid state diode (120 µJ, pulse frequency 10 – 5000 Hz, pulse length < 4 ns), with continuously adjustable laser aperture, speed, and focus.

-- Gravity collection into standard PCR microfuge cals (0.2, 0.5ml), 8-strip wells, or Petri dishes with or without special membrane (or Leica ibidi slides).
+- Gravity collection into standard PCR microfuge caps (0.2, 0.5ml), 8-strip wells, or Petri dishes with or without special membrane (or Leica ibidi slides).

 - Annotate then cut or cut in real-time cutting with a Pen-screen.

-- Please acknowledge funding for this instrument as follows: “This work utilized a LEICA 7000 laser microdissection microscope purchased with funding from a National Institutes of Health SIG grant 1S10OD016350-01.”
+- Please acknowledge funding for this instrument as follows: “This work utilized a LEICA 7000 laser microdissection microscope purchased with an NIH shared instrumentation grant 1S10OD016350-01.”

 - Please contact Dr. Martha Campbell-Thompson with any questions regarding this instrument or appropriate citation.

-- Han S, et al. The pancreatic tumor microenvironment drives changes in miRNA expression that promote cytokine production and inhibit migration by the tumor associated stroma.
-Oncotarget, 2016. pdf
+Han S, et al. The pancreatic tumor microenvironment drives changes in miRNA expression that promote cytokine production and inhibit migration by the tumor-associated stroma.
+Oncotarget, 2016. link